This summer corn salad recipe is sweet, creamy, and spicy all at once. Perfect for your summer BBQs!

 - 1/2 of a red bell pepper, finely chopped

 - 1/3 cup of finely chopped red onion (green onions work too!)

 - 2–3 fresh jalapeno peppers, seeded and finely minced (decide how many jalapenos to use based on how spicy you like things)

-- a handful of cilantro leaves, chopped (about 1/4 cup)
+- Fresh cilantro leaves, chopped (about 1/4 cup)

 - 1/4 tsp. salt

 - Preheat the oven to 350°F, if serving warm.

 - In a medium casserole dish, combine the corn, bell pepper, onion, jalapeno, cilantro, salt, and pepper.

 - Squeeze the cream cheese and butter into a microwave-safe dish.
 Microwave on high for 20 seconds.